 Training for a Challenge, from 0 to 325 miles

 A few weeks later, I got my first-ever road bike and started training.
 Initially, I only rode my bike within San Francisco city limits.
 Eventually, Raul and I trained more, riding across The Golden Gate Bridge and conquering the Marin Headlands.

 As a new rider, these were great achievements for me.
 However, I still had another unfamiliar mountain to conquer:

 I needed to raise a minimum of $4000 to even qualify to participate in the ride!

-Because I work at Giving Assistant, where we help over 17,000 nonprofit organizations like Chooda, I felt like I understood some of the difficulties nonprofits faced when it came to fundraising.
+Because I work at Giving Assistant, where we help over 17,000 nonprofit organizations like Chooda, I felt like I understood some of the difficulties nonprofits faced regarding fundraising.

-Then I realized, while working to raise donations to qualify for this bike ride, just how challenging fundraising can be!
-(I also learned that donors can come from very surprising places—one of my first donors was from a friend in Switzerland who I hadn’t caught up with in over 15 years.)
+While working to raise donations to qualify for this bike ride, I realized just how challenging fundraising can be!
+I also learned that donors can come from very surprising places.
+(One of my first donors was from a friend in Switzerland who I lost touch with for over 15 years.)